yehiahesham/Github_API_Assessment/README.md

 row for each unique programming language in the api result, and there should be 4 columns (Language, Num Repos, Avg Stars, Avg Forks).

+After you clone, you will install the excternal API dependency first.
+Open your terminal and Type : `npm install github-api`

 To Run the code , Open your Terminal and Type: `node Tutorama.js` .
 Open Your Browser, go to this: http://localhost:8080/.
 You can see what happenes in the Background from the Terminal as the Page will automaically starts loading the Top 100, wait for a few seconds and you will get something like this: